envil/redescription-mining-code/sphinx/siren-web/download.rst

 The latest release for each platform are listed here.
 Previous versions can be found in :code_url:`this folder </>`.

-Feel free to contact us for support or with feedback, bug reports and questions.
+Feel free to contact us for support or with feedback, bug reports and questions. :contact_email:`mailto:`